Akhileshsuvarna/Ash_Flutter/README.md

 ## Bugs
 - [ ] When user standing it counts it like Plank sometimte.
 - [ ] when user standing with hands up the pose switches left with right and right wth left.
+- [ ] Make Skelton less Jerkey by repaint only when current position is xamout differ from last position.